Rookie0208/SNKR-Heads-beta1.0/README.txt

 SNKR-Heads is an Exclusive Social Media platform which aims to bring together the culture.

-Dont lose your your Drip just yet!
+Dont lose your Drip just yet!

 SNKR-Heads will be live soon in 2024!!